 That evening, Reverend Starbuck – who listed her denomination as ‘Metaphysical’ on our forms – rush-delivered our paperwork, along with that of hundreds of others, to whatever authorities had been authorised to deem our speech act felicitous.
 By the end of the day, 52 per cent of California voters had voted to pass Prop 8, thus halting ‘same-sex’ marriages across the state, reversing the conditions of our felicity.

 Austin’s terminology has come a long way here: from the tweedy damp of an Oxford common room to a wedding in sunny southern California.
 Nelson brings out what was always implicit in Austin’s philosophy: that thinking about our language, and how our language works in the world, can be a way of thinking about human life.
 The conditions of the felicity of a speech act can be, as Nelson observes, the conditions of the felicity of a pair of lovers.
-And felicity, as Austin the skilled classicist well knew, comes from the Latin ‘felicitas’: happiness.Make a donation
+And felicity, as Austin the skilled classicist well knew, comes from the Latin ‘felicitas’: happiness.Support Aeon: make a one-off donation